Project: Nokor Khmer

 The odd-looking hairstyle was meant to shame the exile court of Prah Thong as a sign of unruly clan of the kingdom.
 It was one of the ex-communication measures designed to make them looking different from the general population and perhaps to prevent them from sneaking back into the kingdom.
 However the style seamed to suit the exiled people very well.
 In the hot climate of their new homeland, the short haircut was more practical than their traditional long hairstyle that was normally reserved for the high-educated cast of India.
 The native appeared to take it as a sign of more civilized trend and the hairstyle became widely in vogue among them to stay as a trademark of the Khmer tradition to last until modern time.
 After Kaundinya moved his court to Lavo, the vogue also spread among the Lawa tribesmen.
 Another strong aspect of the Khmer legacy in Lavo was the wearing of "Kbin", used by both men and women alike.
 It was consisting of a large piece of cloth, wore with the front end passed between the legs and plugged into the back.
 The Kbin was considered as a formal wear and was normaly used in a ceremonial event.
 People however preferred to wear it at their old age, replacing the "Sarong", perhaps of its more dignified look.
 This custom was uncommon to the Naga tradition but could be found in widespread used in both northern and southern India.
 A disastrous event had forced the Tais to live among the people of race Lua at Vieng Jetha or Chet Lin.

-Known to the Chinese texts as Chih-tu, the Red Earth Country was actually a Chinese reference to the northern Siam country.
-The Chinese do not speak of it before 607, when two Chinese diplomats Tchan Sun and Wang Kiun Tching were invited to witness the absorption of the Siam country into the Water Chenla (Xiang-Mai: The Chenla's Connection: The Absorption of Xiang-Mai by Water Chenla).
-Nevertheless it had by then already existed many centuries before Christ.
-During the trip of Buddha Gautama at Southeast Asia, the Siam chronicle already claims that the BanduSimhanati was already formed by king BanduSimhanati who was a brother of king Bimbissara of Maghadha.
-The chronicle gives a long genealogy of king Simhanati' s descendants ruling over the Siam country (also known as the Yunak country) peacefully until it was clashed with the Krom ruler (A Thai reference to Kamara or Khmer) of Umangsila Nagara that was located at the southwest of the Siam country.
-The Krom country was then a tributary to the Tai court since its formation by king Simhanati.
+Known to the Chinese texts as Chih-Tu, the Red Earth Country was actually a Chinese reference to the northern Siam country.
+The Chinese do not speak of it before 607, when two Chinese diplomats Tchan Sun and Wang Kiun Tching were invited to witness the absorption of the Siam country into the Water Chenla.
+Nevertheless, its existence had already been confirmed since the get-go of Southeast Asian history.
+During the trip of Buddha Gautama at Southeast Asia, the Siam chronicle mentions the formation of the BanduSimhanati Nagara by king BanduSimhanati who was a brother of king Bimbissara of Maghadha.
+The chronicle gives a long genealogy of king Simhanati's descendants ruling over the Siam country (also known as the Yunak country) peacefully until it clashed with the Krom ruler (A Thai reference to Kamara or Khmer).
+He was ruler of Umangsila Nagara (Xiang-Mai) that was located at the southwest of the Siam country and became a tributary to the Tai court.
 In 376 AD, the Krom ruler raised an army of a hundred thousands troops to rebel against the Siam king.
 He expelled the court out to a village and installed himself as king of the Yunak nagara.
-Ousted from Xiang Saen to a small village of the north, the royal couple had to endure hardship in paying the tribute to the Khmer ruler.
+Ousted from Xiang-Saen to a small village of the north, the royal couple had to endure hardship in paying the tribute to the Khmer ruler.
 What the Siam chronicle did not tell was that the Krom ruler did not act alone.
-The attack on Xiang-Saen by the Krom ruler of Umangsila was seen in tune with the claim of Kaundinya and his father Chandragupta II over KIao-Tche.
-Apparently the Krom ruler was a member of either the Funan court of Chandragupta II or the Prey-nokor court of Kaundinya.
-Since the reign of King Sri Man, Funan along with Prey Nokor had established a strong policy to drive out the rest of Sakan intrusion from Southeast Asia.
-In 357 AD, a ruler of Funan named Tien-Chu Chanda whom we had identified as Chandragupta II of the Gupta court had sent an embassy to the court of China requesting the control of Kiao-Tche (Yunnan) back to the Khmer court.
-It was proved that the attack was conducted during the hight of Hinayana expansion carried on by the joint effort of kaundfinya and the Gupta' s court of Maghadha.
+The attack on Xiang-Saen by the Krom ruler of Umangsila was seen in tune with the claim of Kaundinya and his father Chandragupta II over Kiao-Tche.
+Apparently the Krom ruler was a member of either the Funan court of Chandragupta II or the Prey-Nokor court of Kaundinya.
+Since the reign of King Sri Man, Funan along with Prey-Nokor had established a strong policy to drive out the rest of Sakan intrusion from Southeast Asia.
+In 357 AD, a ruler of Funan named Tien-Chu Chanda whom we had identified as Chandragupta II sent an embassy to the court of China requesting the control of Kiao-Tche (Yunnan) back to the Khmer court.
+It was proved that the attack was conducted during the hight of Hinayana expansion carried on by the joint effort of kaundinya and the Gupta's court of Maghadha.
 The event could be checked out by the presence of Buddhaghosa spreading the Pali version of Hinayana Buddhim as found in different sources.
-In his \inscription left at Sri Dharmaraja, Buddha Gupta whom we had identified as Buddhaghosa mentioned that he was residing in the Siam Country (The Indianization: The Transition to Buddhism: The Identity of Buddhaghosa).
-On the other hand, the Siam chronicle confirms that Buddhaghosa was taking residence at Xiang Saen and that during his stay he brought sixteen reliques of various size from Langka to be enshrined by the king (Asiam1: P.194).
-It is important to note that the clash between the Kamara and the Koshan courts had been carried on since the fall of the Han dynasty of China.
-Still retaining their share of power over China through the Wu dynasty, the Koshans were seen as a treat to the southern countries.
+In his inscription left at Sri Dharmaraja, Buddha Gupta whom we had identified as Buddhaghosa mentioned that he was residing in the Siam Country (The Indianization: The Transition to Buddhism: The Identity of Buddhaghosa).
+On the other hand, the Siam chronicle confirms that Buddhaghosa was taking residence at Xiang-Saen and that during his stay he brought sixteen relies of various size from Langka to be enshrined by the king (Asiam1: P.194).
+It is important to note that the clash between the Kamara and the Kushan courts had been carried on since the fall of the Han dynasty.
+Still retaining their share of power over China through the Wu dynasty, the Kushans were seen as a treat to the southern countries.
 In consorting with other Chinese royal houses, they were retaining claim over Southeast Asian territory.
 As indicated in the Siam chronicle, Indra's interference in the conflict was seen crucial in the next development of Southeast Asian politic.
-With Indra' s divine help, the fallen court of the Yunak country was able to regroup themselves and to stage back a fight to free their country.
-The royal couple of Xiang Saen had a son who after growing up, was preparing on liberating his country from the Krom 's control.
+With Indra's help, the fallen court of the Yunak country was able to regroup themselves and to stage back a fight to free their country.
+The royal couple of Xiang-Saen had a son who after growing up, was preparing on liberating his country from the Krom's control.
 He commanded his parents of not paying any tribute to the court of the Krom Bala and at the same time, sent spies to get information from them.
 Knowing that the Krom ruler was preparing for war, the prince launched his own surprise attack that caught the Krom ruler off guard.
-The prince drove the Krom Bala out from Xiang Saen and chased them until the border of Lavaratha (Lavo).
+The prince drove the Krom Bala out from Xiang-Saen and chased them until the border of Lavaratha (Lavo).
 Indra decided to intervene and allowed the Krom fugitive to settle in a plain of Indrapath Nagara.
 At the mean-time, the Tai court of the Yunaka nagara was restored back and was able to sustain itself until the second arrival of the Kaundinya court in Lavo in 375 AD.
-When a new development of the Kamara 's claim over the control of Kiao-Tche clashed with the Tsi court of China, it resulted in the fall of the Khmer court of Yang Mah II by the attack of Tan-Ho-Chih in 433 AD.
+When a new development of the Kamara's claim over the control of Kiao-Tche clashed with the Tsi court of China, it resulted in the fall of the Khmer court of Yang Mah II by the attack of Tan-Ho-Chih in 433 AD.
 According to the Siam chronicle, the last king of the Yunak dynasty started his reign at 434 AD.
 After ruling for eleven years, his court was attacked by Sudhammavati.
-With an army of 1,700 thousands troups, the ruler of Sri Dharmaraja attacked and subdued Jayaprakara (Asiam1: P.196-197).
+With an army of 1,700 thousands troops, the ruler of Sri Dharmaraja attacked and subdued Jayaprakara (Asiam1: P.196-197).
 Unable to resist, the ruler decided to abandon the city and took refuge at Kampeng Phet.
-Due to circumstances that the attack of Tan-Ho-Chih in 433 destroyed the Kaundinya court at Prey Nokor, we believe that the ruler of Sudhammavati was not Kaundinya or one of his successors.
+Due to circumstances that the attack of Tan-Ho-Chih in 433 destroyed the Kaundinya court at Prey-Nokor, we believe that the ruler of Sudhammavati was not Kaundinya or one of his successors.
 He was then too weak to launch such attack on the Siam country.
 At the contrary, the Funan king who resided at Angkorpuri was at the time on top of his might ruling over Sudhammavati.
-Jayavarman kaundinya, eventually became ruler of the Siam country as part of his right to rule over Lavo.
+Jayavarman Kaundinya, eventually became ruler of the Siam country as part of his right to rule over Lavo.

 The king of Funan, Kaundinya Jayavarman reigns at the limit of ocean.
 From generation to generation they rule far away countries of the south.
 And their sincerity manifest from that far, with multiple interpreters, they offer present and homage; it is appropriate to offer back the favor, and offer them an glorified title, "General of Pacified South, the king of Funan".
 (BEFEO III: Le Funan, Paul Pelliot)